nqpz/mult3plus1/README.md

   - `depthfirstdelta fibratio N`: The ratio of numbers in the delta that are Fibonacci numbers.
 Seems pretty high (seems to reach 2 for larger values).

-  - `graph N`: Print the tree as a GraphViz dot graph.

-Where N is a positive integer denoting search depth.
+Where $N$ is a positive integer denoting search depth.